sillsdev/StoryProducer/README.md

     * Download StoryProducer_v[most recent version].apk and copy the file onto your phone or tablet.
 Use your file manager on your Android device to open the apk and install it onto your device.
     * Download the .bloom template files (https://drive.google.com/drive/folders/1CxpggJUJ6QPnNgb3Veh9r7SWiLfPKCDj?usp=sharing) to your computer.
     * Copy the the .bloom files to your SD card.
 The standard folder there is **\[SDCARD]/SP Templates**
-    * Open Story Producer and select the folder "SP Templates" which is the folder that all the templates are in.
+    * Open Story Publisher and select the folder "SP Templates" which is the folder that all the templates are in.
     * After the app scans the templates, continue with registration and use the app!

 ## Unit Tests